rhysbobbett/heartenhorticulture/README.md

 ### Media
 * The main logo was created in Adobe Illustrator by myself
-* All photographs and images were taken/created by myself.
+* All photographs, images and designs on the site I have either photographed, drawn or created by myself.
+The background images and banner images were created using [Stable Diffusion](https://github.com/Stability-AI/stablediffusion) which utilises [Python](https://github.com/python) and the [PyTorch](https://github.com/pytorch/pytorch) framework to create machine learning images.
+I trained the engine with additional images of gardens and plants I have photographed myself.